0layiw0la/Numerist-data-challenge/README.md

 ## Overall engagement rate

 The overall engagement rate is a comprehensive metric that considers all types of user interactions (likes and reposts in this case) in relation to the total audience.
-Ribbon has an overall engagement rate of 0.89 (or 89%), meaning most users are engaging with content on the app.
+Ribbon has an overall engagement rate of 0.89 (or 89%), meaning 89% of users are engaging with content on the app.

 ![image](https://github.com/0layiw0la/Numerist-data-challenge/assets/103042427/08e7a4c8-3a72-45e5-b2f7-5ce418f21e05)